 Southern Thailand (Gulf Coast)

-- Ko Ang Thong National Marine Park, Surat Thani, near Ko Samui (closed November 1 to December 15)
+- Ko Ang Thong National Marine Park, Surat Thani, near Ko Samui (closed November to mid-December)

-- Islands in Mu Ko Chumphon National Park (closed November 1 to December 15)
+- Islands in Mu Ko Chumphon National Park (closed November 1 to mid-December)

-- Than Sadet Waterfall, Ko Pha Ngan (closed October 1 to December 23)
+- Than Sadet Waterfall, Ko Pha Ngan (closed October 1 to late December)

 North and north-east Thailand

-- Ko Thong Lang, Ko Kra and Ko Thien in Trat province (closed until further notice)
+- Ko Thong Lang, Ko Kra and Ko Thien in Trat province (closed dates tbc)

-In recent months, there have been a number of contradictory reports about the possible closure of Maya Bay on Phi Phi Leh.
-The site is famous as being one of the locations for the Leonardo DiCaprio movie, ‘The Beach’.
-Latest reports suggest that Thai authorities will temporarily restrict access to Maya Bay during the low season months from June to September, 2018.
-The move is aimed at allowing much needed respite for the coral reefs and marine life found in the area.
-And when Maya Bay does reopen to tourists, boat operators will be subject to tighter regulations and there will be a reduction in the number of daily visitors allowed.
+Maya Bay on Phi Phi Leh is famous as being one of the locations for the Leonardo DiCaprio movie, ‘The Beach’.
+Thai authorities restricted access to Maya Bay in 2018 to allow much needed respite for the coral reefs and marine life found in the area.
+The closure was extended a number of times through until 1 January 2022.